IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

     fsp: true
     hc: true
 ```

+Before installing, you should dry run your configuration to validate the generated manifests and verify them against the cluster:
+`helm install <releasename> -f ibm-itxa-prod/values.yaml ./ibm-itxa-prod --timeout 3600s --debug --dry-run`

 Then run helm install pointing to the values.yaml you've been editing.
 For example to use the values.yaml and helm charts in the default ibm-itxa-prod directory run:
 `helm install <releasename> -f ibm-itxa-prod/values.yaml ./ibm-itxa-prod --timeout 3600s --debug`.